SIP & SAVOR

 The event encourages customers to discover and enjoy life’s little luxuries, whether it’s a small indulgence or a moment of self-care.
 By featuring an array of products such as wine, cheese, fresh fruits, nuts, jams, spreads, dips, chocolates, candles, beauty and body care items, Sip & Savor creates a space where our customers can celebrate and elevate the everyday.
 This is exactly the type of project that inspires me—a chance to merge creativity with connection, enhancing how people experience both food and community.

-Once a name and tagline was settled on, I moved onto collecting illustrations as creative inspiration.
-I curated examples that use clean lines and simplified shapes, which create a modern and approachable feel.
-It was very important to me that texture was incorporated, because it adds warmth and subtle depth to the compositions.
+It was very important to me that texture was incorporated into the illustration, because it adds warmth and subtle depth to the compositions.
 The perspective is top-down, resembling a bird’s-eye view of a table setting, giving viewers a direct sense of participation in the dining experience.

 Prop Guidelines: